What is Counselling or Psychotherapy?

-Counselling or psychotherapy is essentially working with someone who is trained to actively listen to what is going on for you without any judgements.
-Therapy offers you a safe, confidential place where you feel validated and able to explore whatever you may feel is confusing or painful.
+Counselling or Psychotherapy is essentially working with someone who is trained to actively listen and understand what is going on for you without any judgement.
+Therapy offers you a safe, confidential place where you will feel validated and able to explore whatever you may feel is confusing or painful.

 How can talking about it help me?

 Counselling gives you the space to air troubling thoughts or feelings without having to worry about the response you might receive.
 This allows you the freedom and space to understand yourself & your relationships.